djiwani/redline-frontend/README.md

 | `messages.html` | Full negotiation history for the authenticated user |
 | `login.html` | Cognito hosted UI redirect and auth callback handler |

+---

 ## Auth Flow

-Authentication uses the **Amazon Cognito Identity JS SDK**.
-On sign-in, Cognito issues a JWT stored in the browser via the SDK.
-All pages read the current session via `userPool.getCurrentUser()` — no raw localStorage token handling.
+Uses the Amazon Cognito Identity JS SDK.
+On sign-in, Cognito issues a JWT stored by the SDK.
+All pages check session state via `userPool.getCurrentUser()` — no raw localStorage token handling.

-Protected pages (messages, negotiation) redirect unauthenticated users to the login page.
+Protected pages (`messages.html`, `negotiate.html`) redirect unauthenticated users to `login.html`.

+---

-## Negotiation Flow (Frontend)
+## Negotiation Flow

 1. User browses listings on `index.html`
 2. Clicks a listing → `listing.html` loads vehicle details from the listings API
-3. Authenticated user enters their max budget and hits **Negotiate Now**
+3. Authenticated user enters their max budget and submits
-4. `listing.html` POSTs to `/negotiate/start` — the API runs all negotiation rounds synchronously
+4. `listing.html` POSTs to `/negotiate/start` — all negotiation rounds run server-side synchronously via Bedrock
-5. On completion, user is redirected to `negotiate.html` with the outcome
+5. On completion the user is redirected to `negotiate.html` with the deal outcome
-6. User can view full conversation history on `messages.html`
+6. Full conversation history is available on `messages.html`

+---

 ## Infrastructure

-- **Hosting**: S3 (`redline-frontend` bucket, static website)
+- **Hosting:** S3 static website
-- **CDN**: CloudFront distribution `E1FYHMQIX40Q8P`
-- **Security**: WAF WebACL on CloudFront, wildcard ACM cert
+- **CDN:** CloudFront with WAF WebACL and wildcard ACM certificate
-- **DNS**: `redline.fourallthedogs.com` via Route53
+- **DNS:** `redline.fourallthedogs.com` via Route53

+All infrastructure managed in [redline-terraform](https://github.com/djiwani/redline-terraform).

+---

 ## CI/CD

-GitHub Actions workflow (`.github/workflows/deploy-frontend.yml`) triggers on every push to `main`:
+GitHub Actions (`.github/workflows/deploy-frontend.yml`) triggers on every push to `main`:

-1. Syncs all files to S3 (`aws s3 sync`) with `--delete` to remove stale files
+1. Syncs all files to S3 with `--delete` to remove stale files
 2. Creates a CloudFront invalidation on `/*` to purge the cache

-No build step required — pure HTML/CSS/JS, no bundler.
+Changes are live within approximately 30 seconds.

+---

 ## Manual Deployment